 Start your day with a smoothie, or have one as a snack to give you a natural and healthy energy boost if you feel you’re “flagging”.

 Try combining left over fridge juices and ripe fruits in a blender to see what you come up with.
 This raspberry and pear smoothie was pretty easy to put together!

 You could substitute, or in addition to the cranberry juice, add some honey if you felt this raspberry and pear smoothie was not sweet enough to your taste.
 I just like it with the minimal amount of cranberry juice so that it retains its more natural “fruity” flavour.

 - 2 ripe pears peeled, cored and then chopped

 - Place all of the ingredients into a blender or food processor and blend until smooth.

 - Before pouring into glasses, and add more cranberry juice to sweeten to personal taste.

-If you’re reading this from somewhere that also has raspberries or strawberries in season, why not try my equally delicious strawberry sunrise smoothie?
+If you can get raspberries or strawberries in season, or cheaply why not try my equally delicious strawberry sunrise smoothie?